Factored Classifier-Free Guidance

 \subsection{Attribute-Split Conditioning Embedding}

-In practice, raw conditioning inputs such as discrete labels or structured attributes (e.g., a patient's \textit{sex}, \textit{race}, \textit{disease status}) are not used directly in diffusion models but transformed into dense vectors using embedding functions—typically via small MLPs \citep{dhariwal2021diffusion}, convolutional encoders \citep{zhang2023adding}, or transformer-based text encoders \citep{ho2022classifier, ramesh2022hierarchical}.
-These embeddings align semantic or categorical inputs with the model’s internal representation space, but conventional designs often entangle multiple attributes into a single vector, making it difficult to independently control them during sampling.
+In practice, raw conditioning inputs such as discrete image labels or structured attributes (e.g., a patient's \textit{sex}, \textit{race}, or \textit{disease status}) are not used directly in diffusion models but transformed into dense vectors using embedding functions, typically via multi-layer perceptrons (MLPs)~\citep{dhariwal2021diffusion}, convolutional encoders~\citep{zhang2023adding}, or transformer-based text encoders~\citep{ho2022classifier, ramesh2022hierarchical}.
+These embeddings align semantic or categorical inputs with the model's internal representations, but conventional designs often entangle multiple attributes into a single conditioning vector, making it difficult to independently control attributes during sampling.

-To address this, we introduce an \textit{attribute-split conditioning embedding} that preserves the identity of each attribute in the embedding space.
+To address this, we introduce a simple \textit{attribute-split conditioning embedding} technique that preserves the identity of each attribute in the embedding space.
 Let $pa_i$ denote the raw value of the $i$-th parent attribute (e.g., a binary indicator or scalar).
-Each $pa_i$ is embedded independently via a dedicated MLP $\mathcal{E}_i: \mathbb{R}^{d_i} \rightarrow \mathbb{R}^d$, and the final condition vector is formed by concatenating the outputs:
+Each $pa_i$ is embedded independently via a dedicated MLP: $\mathcal{E}_i: \mathbb{R}^{d_i} {\rightarrow} \mathbb{R}^d$, and the final condition vector is formed by concatenating the outputs:

-This architecture provides a flexible representation where each attribute is explicitly disentangled at the embedding level.
-As a result, we can selectively null-tokenize or modulate individual attributes at inference time—enabling fine-grained control.
+where $\mathbf{c} {\in} \mathbb{R}^{Kd}$.
+This architecture provides a flexible representation where each attribute occupies a separate block of the conditioning vector.
+The embedders $\{\mathcal{E}_i\}_{i=1}^{K}$ are trained jointly with the denoising network end-to-end; they are not independently pretrained feature extractors.
+As a result, we can selectively null-tokenize or modulate individual attributes at inference time, enabling fine-grained control.
 Throughout the rest of the paper, we denote the semantic attribute vector as $\mathbf{pa}$ and the corresponding embedding vector as $\mathbf{c}$, as defined in \cref{eq:embed_vector}.